top of page

 The Role of the Pharmacist in Your Healthcare Journey

 Moreover, pharmacists are invaluable when it comes to adjusting medication dosages.
-They’ll work closely with your healthcare team to ensure that the prescribed medications align with your genetic makeup, enhancing efficacy while minimizing side effects.
+They’ll work closely with your healthcare team to ensure that the prescribed medications align with your genetic makeup.
+This enhances efficacy while minimizing side effects.
 This collaborative approach underscores the importance of having a pharmacist in your corner as you navigate your health journey.

 If you’re intrigued by pharmacogenetics, you may be interested in our at-home PGx test from Precision Health Ally that analyzes your saliva sample to determine how your genes impact your body’s response to over 100 medications.
 This test includes pharmacist-led genetic counseling, so you’re not left to interpret your results alone.
 Plus, with Precision Health Ally, you’ll receive a detailed report from our clinically certified lab—and with just one click, you can seamlessly send it to your doctor to help guide the best medication plan for you.